Note: Toro Bravo closed in 2020.

-I’m going to stray off the topic of Toro Bravo for a bit, but to understand Spanish food, it helps to have a little understanding of the culture behind the food.
+To understand Spanish food, it helps to have a little understanding of the culture behind it

 Spain tugs at something deep in my soul.
-Maybe it is because taste, music, and memory are so closely intertwined, but every time I hear flamenco, I flash back to a time over twenty years ago.
+Maybe it is because taste, music, and memory are so closely intertwined, but every time I hear flamenco, I flash back to a time 25 years ago.

-Many nights a few local flamenco artists would drop by, the doors would be locked, and the guitarist, whose real passion was flamenco, would come sit with us.
-Tales of rousing gypsy adventures in Grenada and Cordoba were told.
-After a few bottles of wine, the guitarist would strum a beat, someone would start singing, and before long feet would be stomping across the restaurant, raising dust from the cracks in the old wooden floor.
+Many nights local flamenco artists would drop by, the doors would be locked, and the guitarist, Mark Taylor, whose real passion was flamenco, would come sit with us.
+Tales of rousing adventures in Grenada and Cordoba were told.
+After a few bottles of wine, he’d strum a beat, someone would start singing, long skirts would flow back and forth, and before long, feet would be stomping across the restaurant, sending dust high into the air from cracks in the old wooden floor.

-They taught me to appreciate flamenco by learning the complex rhythms and doing simple “palmas sordas y secas”, the practice of clapping along with the music to generate excitement or to encourage the performers.
-It wasn’t long before I learned some simple cantes libres, and after a fair amount of wine, would sing along.
-While I left those friends behind when I moved to Portland, I’ll never forget those hot summer nights, twilight streaming through the high windows, dust hanging in the air, the laughter, the flowing bright skirts, the lessons taught, and most of all, the passion for the music felt by my friends.
+I learned to appreciate flamenco by learning the complex rhythms and doing simple “palmas sordas y secas”, the practice of clapping along with the music to generate excitement or to encourage the performers.
+It wasn’t long before I learned some simple cantes libres, and after a fair amount of wine would sing along.
+While I left those friends behind when I moved to Portland, I’ll never forget those hot summer nights, twilight streaming through the high windows, dust hanging in the air, the laughter, flowing bright skirts, lessons taught, and most of all, the music.

-These experiences gave me an education in Spain before I ever went, because I learned the passion that is Spain.
-The depth of soul in the voices, and complexities of the rhythms, carry over into their lives.
-Visiting years later, I better understood the lifestyle and the food, because they go hand in hand.
-Spanish nights are long and passionate, a night out is more like a food tour and a marathon party, than a simple visit to a restaurant.
-Tapas or “small plates” are of course the mainstay of an evening on the town, and every bar is known for certain dishes.
-You might have a drink at one bar along with bacalao fritura (salt cod fritters), move to another for boquerones (fresh anchovies), another for cordero (lamb), and choose another for jamón (ham).
-It is all about the best dishes, a large circle of friends and favorite drinks, all intertwined: an explosion of life.
+Though I had visited Majorca and Madrid a few years earlier, these experiences gave me a further education into the country; I learned the passion that is Spain.
+The depth of soul in the voices and complexities of the rhythms carry over into their lives.
+I better understood the lifestyle and the food, because they go hand in hand.
+Spanish nights are long and passionate, a night out which starts very late and ends in the wee hours, is more like a food tour and a marathon party, than a simple visit to a restaurant.
+“Tapas” or snacks are the mainstay of an evening on the town, and every bar is known for certain dishes.
+You might have a drink at one along with bacalao fritura (salt cod fritters), move to another for boquerones (fresh anchovies), another for cordero (lamb), and choose another for jamón.
+It is all about the best dishes for each bar, a large circle of friends and favorite drinks, all intertwined: an explosion of life.
 It’s hard to come back home after experiencing the Spanish passion for living. ¡Así se canta!

 The restaurant is in a turn-of-the-century building on North Russell Street, next to the Wonder Ballroom.
 The space is simple, yet refined – a recurring theme in both the food and décor at Toro.
 Tall ceilings and a wall of large windows create airiness in the interior.
 Deep orange-red walls and ceiling, coupled with wood planked tables and small intimate touches such as a fully stocked bookshelf at the reception area, lighting that is neither too dark and dramatic, nor too stark and harsh, and subtle art elements throughout, make for a comfortable and warm experience.